 - Have growing families and need a larger home in the future

 - As with any mortgage, your credit history will be considered before you can get qualified.
 A good place to get started is with a credit preapproval.

-- The loan amount for a conforming ARM loan is typically $453,100 but that limit may be higher in different regions.
+- The loan amount for a conforming ARM loan is typically $484,350 but that limit may be higher in high cost regions.

-- Down payments for ARMs are usually the same as traditional loans, but there are loan types that allow for lower down payments, and there are also down payment assistance resources available.
+- Down payments for ARMs are usually the same as traditional loans, but there are loan types that allow for lower down payments.

 Adjustable Rate Mortgages: What to Watch For

 Borrowers need to be aware that their interest rate can increase once the initial fixed period ends.
 This comes as a surprise to many even though it is stipulated in the contract.
 You need to plan for this ahead of time—if your income has not increased in that time and you are unable to make your mortgage payments, you could face a serious issue.